Skip to content

 🧠 cm-continuityWorking Memory EngineRun at the start and end of complex sessions to maintain state across boundaries without bloating the prompt.

-By mirroring human memory systemsβ€”prioritizing relevant context, learning from mistakes, and strategically forgetting outdated informationβ€”CodyMaster Brain turns the AI from a stateless code generator into a contextual engineering partner.
+By mirroring human memory systems β€” with 5 cognitive tiers, cloud synchronization, smart decay, and self-healing loops β€” CodyMaster Brain turns the AI from a stateless code generator into a contextual engineering partner that learns, remembers, and grows across sessions and machines.

 Open Source AI Agent Skills Framework